Buatsi Beats Dos Santos By 4th Round Knockout - Results — Boxing News

 (New Malden, England) (Viterbo, Italy)

-The skilful Lerrone Richards comprehensively out-boxed Italy’s Giovanni De Carolis to claim the vacant European Super-Middleweight Title.
+The skillful Lerrone Richards comprehensively out-boxed Italy’s Giovanni De Carolis to claim the vacant European Super-Middleweight Title.

-Richards, who had previously won British and Commonwealth honours, ran rings around De Carolis to secure a unanimous decision.
+Richards, who had previously won British and Commonwealth honors, ran rings around De Carolis to secure a unanimous decision.

 “I said I was going to conquer Europe, and I’ve done it,” Richards told Matchroom.
-“I’m very pleased and I’m very happy.
-I wanted this so bad to complete the collection.
-British, Commonwealth and now the European Super-Middleweight Champion.
-I’m very happy.
+“I’m very pleased, and I’m delighted.
+I wanted this so bad to complete the collection—British, Commonwealth, and now the European Super-Middleweight Champion.
+I’m pleased.

+I’m going to be very difficult to beat.
+I said this from the start.
+It’s all about the skills, and I have them in abundance.
+I showcased a little bit of that tonight.

 “There were points in the fight where I decided to sit in the pocket and work with him.
 I could have gone up the gears a little bit more tonight.
 I felt like what I was doing was enough.
-My team are very happy with my performance.
+My team is thrilled with my performance.

 “I started from the bottom and worked my way up – I backed myself.
 There’s something to learn at every level.
 We’ll see what the team says the best options are for me.
 The next step now is fringe world level.”